Lessons from 2020

 A further prediction is that many companies, particularly those in the energy business, will continue to realize that low-carbon goals are more than just “good ideas” or “something that we need to think about”.
 These companies will realize that moving away from carbon-based fuels is both fundamental to their survival, and an opportunity to become business leaders and to make money.

 In the coming year we will take a close look at the technologies that are proposed as a means of addressing our climate change dilemmas.
-To obtain an overview of the topics that we are reviewing check out the draft Table of Contents for a book we are working on, Technology for a Changing Climate.
+To obtain an overview of the topics that we are reviewing check out the page Technologies.

 Well, that concludes our first post for the year 2021.
 We wish everyone a happy new year.
 Of one thing we can be sure — it will be interesting.